kubrickfr/avsc-wiki/API.md

 encoding records more efficient.

-All prototype methods below are prefixed with `$` to avoid clashing with an existing record field (`$` is a valid idenfifier in JavaScript, but not in Avro).
+All prototype methods below are prefixed with `$` to avoid clashing with an existing record field (`$` is a valid identifier in JavaScript, but not in Avro).

 #### Class `Record(...)`

 Calling the constructor directly can sometimes be a convenient shortcut to instantiate new records of a given type.
+In particular, it will correctly initialize all the missing record's fields with their default values.

 ##### `record.$clone([opts])`